Police dig into how and why a 15-year-old got a gun used to kill 2 people and injure several others at her Christian school

 ‘I don’t think they’ll be OK for a long time’

 Excitement filled the air when children filed into the school Monday morning.
-It’s the last week of school before Christmas break, and students had a week full of festivities to look forward to – including a holiday concert and an Ugly Christmas Sweater Day, according to the school’s website.
+It was the last week of school before Christmas break, and students had a week full of festivities to look forward to – including a holiday concert and an Ugly Christmas Sweater Day, according to the school’s website.

-Like all students at the K-12 school, the shooter entered Abundant Life at the beginning of the school day.
+Like the other students, the shooter entered Abundant Life at the beginning of the school day.
 Shortly before 11 a.m., she was inside a study hall classroom with students from mixed grades when she pulled out a handgun and opened fire at her peers, police said.

 The shooter killed a student and a teacher, police said.
 Their names have not been publicly released, as authorities wanted to make sure family members were notified first.